Jokau/ada-project/README.md

 ## Feasibility and Risks
 We’ve already seen how to retrieve the data from the map.
 The JSON data related to each accident can be automatically retrieved with queries.

 Our main fear is to work on a data set that is very small (about 100’000 entries) and not on a very long period (6 years) to have reliable results.
-We hope the OFS can provide us a bigger set.
+We hope the OFS can provide us a bigger set.<br/>
-Create correct area clusters of accidents overall the swiss map may be a tough task.
+Create correct area clusters of accidents overall the swiss map may be a tough task.<br/>
 We have not found yet a detailed enough map to see the road configuration changes through time and might not be able to find one.

 It is also important for us to do a useful work that is not a copy of the current visualization.